aglucky/JewelDuel/README.md

 # Jewel Duel

 Jewel Duel is a strategic take on the classic game Bejewled that allows two players to 'duel' in an epic, gem-filled Face off.
-This game is currently run in a terminal, with the gems represented as greek letters to give it a STEM theme.
+This game is currently run through a terminal.
+The 'gems', in the game are represented as greek letters, which give it a bit of a STEM theme.

 ## Rules